 FWP conducts electrofishing in Silver Bow Creek twice a year as part of basin-scale monitoring.
-Summer sampling is conducted during low flows and high water temperatures.
+Summer sampling is conducted during low flows and high-water temperatures.
 Low dissolved oxygen has been documented in the past during the summer and hypoxic areas of Sliver Bow Creek tend to be devoid of trout during this period.
 Fall sampling is focused on evaluating fish numbers and distribution when water temperatures have cooled, and dissolved oxygen concentrations are more favorable to fish.
-In 2022, FWP conducted basin monitoring in Silver Bow Creek and NRDP contracted with a professor at Montana Tech to document dissolved oxygen and water temperatures throughout the year.
-Dissolved oxygen monitoring indicated improvements following the upgrade of the Butte Municipal water Treatments plant in 2016, but oxygen concentrations still may be too low for trout in certain reaches of Silver Bow Creek during the summer.
+In coordination with FWP, NRDP contracted with a professor at Montana Tech to document dissolved oxygen and water temperatures throughout 2022.
+Dissolved oxygen monitoring indicated improvements following the upgrade of the Butte Municipal Water Treatments plant in 2016, but oxygen concentrations still may be too low for trout in certain reaches of Silver Bow Creek during the summer.
 FWP conducts watershed monitoring in German Gulch every 2-5 years.
 Refer to the Aquatic Resource Monitoring and Maintenance section of this update for more details.